optimizely/nuclear-js/docs/src/docs/07-api.md

 _added in 1.1_

-Returns a plain javascript object representing the application state.
-By defualt this maps over all stores and returns `toJS(storeState)`.
+Returns a plain JavaScript object representing the application state.
+By default this maps over all stores and returns `toJS(storeState)`.

 ```javascript
 reactor.loadState(reactor.serialize())